 Commercial real estate, commercial and financial institution loans are charged off against the ACL when they are considered uncollectable.
 These loans are considered uncollectable when a loss becomes evident to management, which generally occurs when the following conditions are present, among others: (1) a loan or portions of a loan are classified as "loss" in accordance with the internal risk grading system; (2) a collection attorney has provided a written statement indicating that a loan or portions of a loan are considered uncollectible; and (3) the carrying value of a collateral-dependent loan exceeds the appraised value of the asset held as collateral.
-Consumer and other retail loans are charged off against the ACL at the earlier of (1) when management becomes aware that a loss has occurred, or (2) beginning effective as of December 31, 2022, when closed-end retail loans become past due 90 days (120 previously) or open-end retail loans become past due 180 days from the contractual due date.
+Consumer and other retail loans are charged off against the ACL when they are considered uncollectible; and (3) the carrying value of a collateral-dependent loan exceeds the appraised value of the asset held as collateral.
+Consumer and other retail loans become past due 90 days or open-end retail loans become past due 180 days from the contractual due date.
 For open and closed-end retail loans secured by residential real estate, any outstanding loan balance in excess of the fair value of the property, less cost to sell, is charged off no later than when the loan is 180 days past due from the contractual due date.
 Consumer and other retail loans may not be charged off when management can clearly document that a past due loan is well secured and in the process of collection such that collection will occur regardless of delinquency status in accordance with regulatory guidelines applicable to these types of loans.